 When inviting a student to a 1-2-1 meeting, or smaller group meeting in Teams, you need to schedule a teams meeting from Outlook.
 Steps on how to do that are here.

 NOTE: Students who did not attend the meeting may not be able to view the recording afterwards, so you would need to complete an extra step of downloading the video file from MS Stream (where all MS Teams meetings are captured) and uploading it into Panopto.
+It is important to use Panopto as this will ensure the video is optimised for web delivery and made accessible to students for playback on different devices.
 Steps on how to do this can be found here.

 Do you have questions you need answered about MS Teams?
 All Staff should join the Teaching with Technology team - an invaluable resource for staff, a community of shared knowledge and you can learn more on new and upcoming features too.
 For help with any technical issues you are having with MS Teams you can either email firstname.lastname@example.org or submit a service request online through https://servicedesk.ucc.ie/